mwaskom/Fluid_NiPype/README.rst

 Second-level (within-subject) fixed-effect analysis.

 ``resting_preproc.py`` --
 Preprocessing for resting-state scans.

-``vbm_preproc.py`` --
-Preprocssing for arbitrary VBM style analysis.
+Will be deprecated soon when ``preproc.py`` is made more flexible.

 ``interfaces.py`` --
 A few custom interfaces for scripts that only exist at MIT.

+``utility.py`` --
+Some utility classes/functions that are useful in workflows.

 Experiment
 ----------